powsybl/powsybl-core/docs/simulation/security/limit-scalings.md

 ### Use cases (monitoring or action)

-The reduction may affect results:
+The scaling may affect results:

-1. Monitoring only (`monitoringOnly` set to `true`) means that if reductions are provided in a security analysis, only reported violations are affected.
+1. Monitoring only (`monitoringOnly` set to `true`) means that if scalings are provided in a security analysis, only reported violations are affected.

-2. Else (`monitoringOnly` set to `false`) if reductions are provided in a security analysis, they affect not only the reported violations but also the conditions for applying remedial actions.
+2. Else (`monitoringOnly` set to `false`) if scalings are provided in a security analysis, they affect not only the reported violations but also the conditions for applying remedial actions.